krishauser/Klampt/Documentation/Manual-Installation.md

 - CMake (version &gt;= 2.6)
 - GLUT
 - GLPK, the GNU Linear Programming Kit
-- Python, if you wish to use the Python bindings (tested only on Python 2.6 &amp; 2.7).
+- Python, if you wish to use the Python bindings (compatible with Python 2.6, 2.7 and 3.x).
-- Boost C++ Libraries
 - (recommended) Assimp, if you wish to load STL, DAE and other geometry file formats.
 (Only OBJ and OFF are natively supported in Klampt.)
-- (recommended) Qt4, if you wish to use nicer GUIs for the core applications.
+- (recommended) Qt5, if you wish to use nicer GUIs for the core applications.
-- (recommended) PyOpenGL is required for visualization ( [https://pypi.python.org/pypi/PyOpenGL/3.0.2](https://pypi.python.org/pypi/PyOpenGL/3.0.2)).
-Qt4 and PyQt are optional for scripted resource editing.
-Python Imaging Library (PIL) is required for saving screenshots to disk.

 ## Linux-like Environments